 Web analytics is the measurement and analysis of data that enables the understanding of how users interact with websites.
 While web analytics refers to the entire process of finding and assessing data, it is often achieved using web analytics tools.
 These platforms measure various metrics and help you gather insights about how users are arriving at your website , what they are doing when they reach your site and how they are interacting with your brand via behavioral analytics.

 When you are looking to start a business or build up a personal brand, there are a couple of key factors to consider.
 First and foremost, you’ll need to bolster your web presence with a website.
-Start by creating a website with a website builder and then customize it to make it truly represent you.
+Start by learning how to create a website with a website builder and then customize it to make it truly represent you.

 The next step is to consider how you’ll monitor your progress and optimize as you grow.
 Web analytics helps you do just that.
 It enables you to track what is happening behind the scenes of your website both on desktop and through mobile analytics, so you can understand what aspects of your site are truly benefiting your business or brand.